backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 > application to the new frontend system in order to use any of the new plugin functionality.
 This includes
 > migrating your usage of `createApp()` to the new package `@backstage/frontend-defaults` which is still incomplete.
 >
-> Also note that even though the old `createPlugin()` is marked as deprecated, you cannot use the new `createFrontendPlugin()`
+> To clarify, you cannot use the new `createFrontendPlugin()` unless you have migrated your entire application to
-> unless you have migrated your entire application to the new frontend system.
+> the new frontend system.

 This section covers how to build frontend [plugins](../architecture/15-plugins.md).
 Plugins are one type of frontend _features_.
 Features, which include plugins and modules, are stitched together to build up a Backstage frontend [app](../architecture/10-app.md).